johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/Timetable/Git_and_Github/msr.md

 what types of things they are doing? etc.  There is no preset answer here, just try to use the git commits to find information about the project and focus on any area you think your boss would be interested in.
+In your report, write some few sentences on the git commands you found particularly useful in doing this lab.

 **Name the report ```<your-names>_executive_summary.pdf>```**